bhankee/bhankee/README.md

 ---

 ##  About Me
-- I’ve been writing **production code for over 7 years**, specializing in performant and scalable web applications.
+- I’ve been writing **production code for over 7 years**, specializing in performant and scalable web applications in both JavaScript and Python.
-- Strong experience across **front-end and back-end** technologies including React, Next.js, Node.js, Rails, and MongoDB.
+- Strong experience across **front-end and back-end** technologies including React, Next.js, Node.js and MongoDB.
 - Passionate about **open source, web performance, and mentoring developers** who are growing in their careers.

 ---